agapow/rosalind/README.md

 rosalind
 ========

-Solutions to the Rosalind bioinformatics course
+Solutions to the Rosalind bioinformatics course at http://rosalind.info/